bradb423/nixos-hosts/README.md

 ![Desired Outcome](images/desired-outcome.png)

-I recently moved from Arch to NixOS, after trying to find a way to easily declare a configuration for my laptop.
-If all goes well, the end result should look like the above.
+My NixOS setup, with all of my dotfiles and user packages.
+If the installation goes right, the end result should look like the above.

 ## How to use